 While Manitoba is in hot water for several accusations that have recently come to light, can we really suggest that it’s a cultural incident influenced by the Prairies?

-This is not just a sexual harassment issue, the political venue was created at a time when women weren’t even a part of the cabinet and now that mode of policy that has to change.
+This is not just a sexual harassment issue, the political venue was created at a time when women weren’t even a part of the cabinet and now that mode of policy has to change to address the diversity.